Para leer esta hoja informativa en español, haga clic aquí.

 Then make your plan.
 If you take drugs in the morning, pick something that you do every morning, like brushing your teeth or having a cup of coffee.
 Take your drugs at that time.

 If you have children, make sure your pill-taking schedule fits in with their routines as well as your own.
+Keep your drugs in a place where young children cannot reach them.
 It is also important to plan for weekends and holidays by making sure you have enough of your HIV drugs to last while drug stores are closed or if you go out of town.

-You can track how well you are taking your pills by keeping a journal or chart.
+You can track how well you are taking your pills by keeping a journal or chart, or using a reminder app on your phone.
 Remember that everyone makes mistakes.
 When this happens, it is important to start again and commit to staying on track.
-If you start missing doses on a regular basis, tell your health care provider.
+If you start missing doses regularly, tell your health care provider.
 He or she can help you identify the problem and come up with a solution.

 All HIV drugs have some side effects (but not all people experience side effects).
 Side effects are one of the major reasons that people do not stick to their HIV regimen.
 It is best to be prepared by asking your health care provider about the possible short- and long-term side effects of your particular drug regimen.

 There are medicines that can be used to treat short-term side effects like nausea and diarrhea.
 Ask your health care provider to recommend some things you can do to reduce or manage side effects.
-If you might need medication to manage side effects, you should have a supply on hand before you start your HIV drugs.
+If you might need medication to manage side effects, it is best to have a supply on hand before you start your HIV drugs.

-If you are having side effects, it is important that you not stop your HIV drugs unless advised to do so by your health care provider.
+If you are having side effects, it is important that you not stop your HIV drugs unless your health care provider tells you to stop.
 On the other hand, there is no need to 'grin and bear it.'
 Instead, contact your health care provider and talk to her or him about ways to deal with the side effects.
 Your provider may suggest switching to another drug combination.

 Now you are ready to go!
-As you get started, have faith in your ability to stick with your drug regimen.
+As you get started, believe in your ability to stick with your drug regimen.
 Also, keep asking questions!
 The more you know, the better equipped you are to be successful with your HIV treatment.

-- Other medications I am taking, including over-the-counter, herbal, and street drugs
+- Other medications you are taking, including over-the-counter, herbal, and street drugs

 - Substance use (drug or alcohol) issues

-- Whether I am pregnant or plan to get pregnant
+- Whether you are pregnant or plan to get pregnant

-- If I feel depressed or have experienced mental health issues in the past
+- If you feel depressed or have experienced mental health issues in the past

-- What my support system is like and whether I need additional support
+- What your support system is like and whether you need additional support

 - Resistance testing

-- Issues/barriers I might have taking my drugs on time every day
+- Issues/barriers you might have taking your drugs on time every day

-- The dosing schedule of the HIV drugs I will be taking:
+- The dosing schedule of the HIV drugs you will be taking:

 - Are there food requirements?